Théo le Mercier: 2024–25 season

 In January, the pair competed at the 2025 European Championships in Tallinn, Estonia, placing sixth in the rhythm dance, tenth in the free dance, and finishing in ninth place overall.
 They then went on to win gold at the 2025 International Challenge Cup.

 Demougeot/Le Mercier finished the season by coming in fifteenth place at the 2025 World Championships in Boston, Massachusetts, United States.

+2025–26 season

+Demougeot/Le Mercier opened the season by winning bronze at the 2025 Master's de Patinage.
+They then competed on the 2025–26 Challenger Series, placing fifth at the 2025 CS Nepela Memorial and winning bronze at the 2025 CS Trialeti Trophy.
+Going on to compete on the 2025–26 Grand Prix series, Demougeot/Le Mercier placed sixth at the 2025 Cup of China and fourth at 2025 Skate America.